AlexLeungZ/AlexLeungZ/README.md

 ### 👋 Hi there

 - 😄 I am Alex Leung.
+(This is my personal GitHub account)
 - 💭 I am a Computer and Data Engineer
 - 👁️‍🗨️ Graduate from The City University of Hong Kong (CityU).
 - 💬 Reach me via LinkedIn: **[Alex Leung](https://www.linkedin.com/in/chun-wai-leung-1192b4213/)**